plone/volto/docs/source/configuration/validation.md

 };
 ```

-This is an example of a `isNumber` validator:
+This is an example of an `isNumber` validator:

 ```ts
 export const isNumber = ({ value, formatMessage }: Validator) => {